-Boeing Cuts Development Time from Years to Months with Cloud Foundry
+Boeing Cuts Dev Time from Years to Months with Pivotal Cloud Foundry

 With a view to stay competitive on the market and survive another 100 years, Boeing adopted Cloud Foundry—lying at the core of its Digital Transformation Environment (DTE).

 - Product development time reduced to 3–5 months